aws-samples/backup-outposts-servers-linux-instance/README.md

 1. Open the AWS Console and go to Systems Manager > Documents > “Owned by me” in the region where you deployed the SSM Automation
 1. Select the document name you specified when following the "Installation Instructions" and click on “Execute automation”
 1. Fill-in the input parameters and click on "Execute".
-Familiarize yourself with the document by reading through the parameters and steps description below.
+Familiarize yourself with the document by reading through the parameters and steps description.

 ## How to create your own version